Judge won’t step down from Parkland mass shooting case

 Prosecutors, in their response, argued that the judge’s comments were not heard by the jury and did not jeopardize the defendant’s right to a fair trial.

+Cruz pleaded guilty in October to 17 counts of first-degree murder and 17 counts of attempted murder in the Feb.
+14, 2018, massacre at Marjory Stoneman Douglas High School.

-The jury is tasked solely with determining whether confessed gunman Nikolas Cruz should be sentenced to death or life in prison.
+Jury selection in the sentencing trial began in April, and the jury of seven men and five women is tasked solely with determining whether Cruz should be sentenced to death or life in prison.

 Scherer said she will issue written rulings this week on two defense motions.
 The first limits the extent to which prosecutors can address the swastikas and hate speech found in Cruz’s possessions and correspondence.
 The second challenges a new expert witness who, defense lawyers say, will not be available for a pre-trial interview until Friday, giving the defense team no time to prepare for an effective cross-examination.